AdaDiff: Accelerating Diffusion Models through Step-Wise Adaptive Computation: Methods

 \subsection{Uncertainty-Aware Layer-wise Loss}

-When a model makes an early exiting decision, it has to predict the output based on the current input and the information it has learned so far.
-Although it is confident enough for models to make early exiting decisions, there is always some information loss without full model \cite{teerapittayanon2016branchynet}.
-In order to address this issue and retain as much information as possible with fewer layers, previous works propose to utilize simple layer-wise loss for every intermediate layer:
+To fill the performance gap between the full model and the accelerated model, we propose an uncertainty-ware layer-wise loss.
+When a model makes an exit decision, it has to predict the output based on the current input and the information it has learned so far.
+Although it is confident enough for models to make early exiting decisions, there is always information loss without full layers \cite{teerapittayanon2016branchynet}.
+To address this issue and retain as much information as possible, previous methods\cite{teerapittayanon2016branchynet, schuster2022confident} utilize a simple layer-wise loss for every layer:

-This loss function is able to preserve information with fewer backbone layers and works well in many applications that only need inference once.
+This loss function can preserve information with fewer layers and works well in many applications that only require inference once.
 However, such loss function fails in diffusion models, where multi-step inference is required.
-The main reason is that the information loss caused by early exiting accumulates as the sampling proceeds.
-The error accumulation figure is supplied in the Appendix.
+The main reason is that the information loss accumulates as the sampling proceeds.
+The error accumulation analysis is supplied in the Appendix.
 It is challenging for existing layer-wise loss to mitigate the accumulation of errors since they treat all timesteps equally. \cite{hang2023efficient} proved that finetuning specific steps benefits the surrounding steps in mitigating error accumulation.
-Inspired by this, we propose uncertainty-ware layer-wise loss:
+Inspired by this, we propose an uncertainty-ware layer-wise loss:

 where $u_i$ is the uncertainty value estimated in each layer.
-With such an uncertainty-aware loss function, on the one hand, timesteps and layers with low uncertainty represent the generation steps and layers that potentially contribute to mitigating the accumulation of errors.
-Higher weights on more important timesteps and layers are the key to filling the performance gap between full models and early-exited models.
+With such an uncertainty-aware loss function, timesteps and layers with low uncertainty represent the generation steps and layers that potentially contribute to mitigating the accumulation of errors.
+Higher weights on such timesteps and layers are the key to filling the performance gap.
 With the benefit of surrounding timesteps, more timesteps and layers tend to obtain higher certainty, which contributes to skipping more layers and achieving higher efficiency.